mitchell-dawson/PyInstaller_examples/README.md

 ## Requirements
 We recommend that this code is run inside a [virtual environment](https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv/).

-- Linux or OSX (Tested on Ubuntu 14.04 and macOS High Sierra)
+- Linux or macOS (Tested on Ubuntu 14.04 and High Sierra)
 - Python (Tested on Python 2.7 and 3.4)
 - PyInstaller
 - Numpy (To test non-standard library imports)